 Mobilising the Microbiome

 Resistance to antibiotics (antimicrobial resistance; AMR) is a global health threat and poses serious challenges for Irish and other national health systems.
 However, solutions are emerging.
-The SFI Research Centre APC Microbiome Ireland, is at the forefront of research using bacteria and viruses found in our gut (the microbiome) to treat serious infections.
-International researchers gathered in Cork to discuss the latest developments, particularly those focusing on mobilising the microbiome.
+APC Microbiome Ireland, is at the forefront of research using bacteria and viruses found in our gut (the microbiome) to treat serious infections.
+International researchers gathered in Cork earlier this year to discuss the latest developments, particularly those focusing on mobilising the microbiome.

 “Broad spectrum antibiotics, which target a broad range of bacterial species, cause collateral damage to the gut microbiome, which is so important to health, and also generate resistance in non-target species with implications for human health” said Colin Hill, APC Microbiome Ireland, UCC.
 “We are at the forefront of research mining the human microbiome to develop new narrow spectrum antimicrobials that only kill the target species.
 These will limit resistance in non-target species and the resulting damage to human health.
 We are also developing live therapeutic bacteria, bacteriophages (viruses which kill bacteria) and faecal microbiota transplants as alternative therapeutics to antibiotics.”

 Graham Rook, University College London, pointed out the importance of hygiene as an effective anti-microbial strategy and contrary to the so-called ‘hygiene hypothesis’ he showed that ancestral microbes or ‘old friends’ are necessary for training and development of the human immune system.